eris-0/feather/README.md

 ## Additional rules
 - Use an E in the final stroke of words ending in silent e. 'fate' = "FAE/TE"
 - Use a U in the final stroke of words containing the 'ea' or 'ou' digraph. 'feat' = "FAEU/TU", 'out' = "AU/TU"
 - These rules apply together: 'create' = "TFRAEU/TEU"

 phonetic: shun = FDM
 In the event of a conflict, the AO chord serves the same purpose as the asterisk in normal steno.

+compounds ending in "thing" use the 'ing' suffix stroke.